Home

 • Learn to let go - don't keep harping on about the same thing, or harking back to previous arguments.
 It is rarely productive to do so, and you always end up going round in circles.

 • If someone else's post offends you, don't immediately fight back online.
 Consider whether they really meant to cause offence.
 It can be easy to sound rude without meaning to, especially if English is not your native language.
-However, if you really are troubled by the post, don't respond - take it to a moderator.
+However, if you really are troubled by the post, don’t respond, contact the site management by e-mailing info@stridonium.com.

 Be effective